Written by Milly Whitehead on 22 / 05 / 2023

 If you have your mind set on a destination, you firstly need to research the visa process.
 Most countries require some sort of visa to enter, whether it’s given to you on arrival, or whether you apply before leaving home.
 And more often than not, this visa process becomes instantly more complicated if you are intending to find paid work rather than just travel.

 If you are applying for the job before you depart, sometimes the employer will help you with the visa process, but not always, so research this area thoroughly before committing to anything.
-Read are post on how to find jobs overseas for more information.

 If you don’t have an exact destination in mind, but you just know you want to experience the joys of working abroad, then you should probably consider finding a more popular destination, with an easier visa process.
 Some countries offer something called a working holiday visa, which is typically available to 18-30 year olds.